Lifestyle and home remediesBy Mayo Clinic Staff

 Although it's important to receive medical treatment for HIV/AIDS, it's also essential to take an active role in your own care.
 The following suggestions may help you stay healthy longer:

 - Eat healthy foods.
-Emphasize fresh fruits and vegetables, whole grains and lean protein.
+Emphasize fresh fruits and vegetables, whole grains, and lean protein.
 Healthy foods help keep you strong, give you more energy and support your immune system.

 - Get immunizations.
 These may prevent infections such as pneumonia and the flu.
 Make sure the vaccines don't contain live viruses, which can be dangerous for people with weakened immune systems.

 - Take care with companion animals.
 Some animals may carry parasites that can cause infections in people who are HIV-positive.
 Cat feces can cause toxoplasmosis, reptiles can carry salmonella, and birds can carry the fungus cryptococcus or histoplasmosis.
 Wash hands thoroughly after handling pets or emptying the litter box.

-- What is HIV/AIDS.
+- What is HIV?
 AIDS.gov. http://www.aids.gov/hiv-aids-basics/.
-Accessed Dec.
-8, 2013.
+Accessed June 3, 2015.

 - Sax PE.
 Acute and early HIV infection: Clinical manifestations and diagnosis. http://www.uptodate.com/home.
-Accessed Dec.
-8, 2013.
+Accessed June 3, 2015.

 - Bartlett JG.
-The stages and natural history of HIV infection. http://www.uptodate.com/home.
-Accessed Dec.
-8, 2013.
+The natural history and clinical history of HIV infection in adults and adolescents. http://www.uptodate.com/home.
+Accessed June 3, 2015.

 - Guidelines for prevention and treatment of opportunistic infections in HIV-infected adults and adolescents.
-National Institutes of Health. http://aidsinfo.nih.gov/guidelines/html/4/adult-and-adolescent-oi-prevention-and-treatment-guidelines/0.
-Accessed Dec.
-8, 2013.
+National Institutes of Health. https://aidsinfo.nih.gov/guidelines/html/4/adult-and-adolescent-oi-prevention-and-treatment-guidelines/0.
+Accessed June 5, 2015.

 - Natural medicines in the clinical management of HIV/AIDS.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
-Accessed Dec.
-8, 2013.
+Accessed June 3, 2015.